KRSpinelli/bizcard_ai/README.md

 # bizcard-ai

 `bizcard-ai` is a Python package that extracts information from images of business cards using the OpenAI API.
-It processes an image file and returns a JSON object containing the extracted details.
+It processes an image file and returns a dict containing the extracted details.

 ## Features